matze-dd/Tex2txt/README.md

 of the substitution function re.sub() from the standard Python module for regular expressions.
-Here, the manipulated text string is replaced by a pair of this same string and a tuple of integers.
+Here, the manipulated text string is replaced by a pair of this same string and an array of integers.
 These represent the estimated original line numbers of the lines in the current text string part.
-During substitution, the line number tuple is adjusted upon deletion or inclusion of line breaks.
+During substitution, the line number array is adjusted upon deletion or inclusion of line breaks.

 Since creation of new empty lines may break the text flow, we avoid it